IsaKidd refining technology: IsaKidd process

+History

 Electrolytic refining of copper was first patented in England by James Elkington in 1865 and the first electrolytic copper refinery was built by Elkington in Burry Port, South Wales in 1869.

 There were teething problems with the new technology.
 For example, the early refineries had trouble producing firm deposits on the cathodes.
 As a result, there was much secrecy between refinery operators as each strove to maintain a competitive edge.

 The nature of the cathode used to collect the copper is a critical part of the technology.
 The properties of copper are highly susceptible to impurities.
 For example, an arsenic content of 0.1% can reduce the conductivity of copper by 23% and a bismuth content of just 0.001% makes copper brittle.
 The material used in the cathode must not contaminate the copper being deposited, or it will not meet the required specifications.

 The current efficiency of the refining process depends, in part, on how close the anodes and cathodes can be placed in the electrolytic cell.
 This, in turn, depends on the straightness of both the anode and the cathode.
 Bumps and bends in either can lead to short-circuiting or otherwise affect the current distribution and also the quality of the cathode copper.

 Prior to the development of the Isa Process technology, the standard approach was to use a starter sheet of high-purity copper as the initial cathode.
 These starter sheets are produced in special electrolytic cells by electrodeposition of copper for 24 hours onto a plate made of copper coated with oil (or treated with other similar face-separation materials) or of titanium.
 Thousands of sheets could be needed every day, and the original method of separating the starter sheet from the “mother plate” (referred to as “stripping”) was entirely manual.